 Bone density testing is performed by using Dual Energy X-Ray Absorptiometry (DEXA) to determine a patient's current bone strength.
 This examination is achieved by using a small amount of ionizing radiation.
 This test can help to detect those who are at risk for osteoporosis.
 Detection can allow for treatment that could slow or prevent osteoporosis from occurring.

-Nuclear medicine utilizes radioactive substances called radioisotopes (in very small quantities) to produces images of specific organs or bodily functions.
+Nuclear medicine utilizes radioactive substances called radioisotopes (in very small quantities) to produce images of specific organs or bodily functions.
 Nuclear medicine detects many types of cancer, gall bladder function, infections, and even subtle fractures missed on regular x-ray imaging.
 Nuclear Medicine studies are available one day a week, usually Tuesdays.

 To schedule any of the examinations listed above, call 785-227-3308, ext 185.
 Our radiology staff members are here to help you.

 All forms of insurance are accepted, but you may want to consult with your insurance carrier to determine if pre-authorization is required or if there is a limit on the number of exams allowed and if the service is a covered benefit.

 |605 W. Lincoln St. Lindsborg, KS 67456 (785)-227-3308|